Kshitij-RD/genai_system/report.md

 - Dataset split persisted to `data/splits.json` — test split never used during development
 - All dependencies pinned in `requirements.txt`
 - Config externalised to `config.yaml` — no hardcoded parameters
-- Inference logs written to JSONL files for every call (text, image, safety)
+- Inference logs written to JSONL files for every call (text, image, multimodal, safety)